 (3) One wishes the "Protestant" category provided further details on the various denominations.
 How much do the mainline churches differ from the evangelical ones?
 Do the adherents of anti-Israel churches follow their leadership in this regard?
 Are there important changes over time?
 Gallup should inform us about this in the future.

-Lakewood Church in Houston, Texas, has weekly attendance of nearly 44,000, the largest in the United States.
+Houston, Texas, has weekly attendance of nearly 44,000, the largest in the

 In conclusion, Israel benefits from the fact that Americans remain in large part a religious people.
 But declining religiosity bodes ill for the Jewish state.